OrdinarySMP/GreeterBro/README.md

 **Greeter Bro** is a simple Minecraft mod that automatically greets players when they join the game.
 It's fully configurable via the **Mod Menu** UI and is perfect for community servers that want to add a friendly touch.

+It supports and integrates with [**Styled Chat**](https://modrinth.com/mod/styled-chat), detecting its formatted join messages and responding accordingly, making Greeter Bro compatible with customized chat systems used by many modded servers.

+Also, GreeterBro detects silent join messages from the [**Vanish**](https://modrinth.com/mod/vanish) mod and ignores them, ensuring vanished players are not greeted publicly.

 ---

 ## 🎉 Features